![]() |

 up his ears: he hears familiar bird's shout among grass.
 Peering small eyes,

-dusty bath two fragile long-legged birds, pair of grass herons, run out.
-Their
+bath two fragile long-legged birds, pair of grass herons, run out.
+Their nest

 Herons start to pick parasites dropped out of wool of the porcupine.
 Whitechest